 Katharine Graves has recorded a free audio to support you if you are suffering from any form of pregnancy sickness.
 The relaxations that KGHypnobirthing offers to help with this condition can be very effective.
-You can download the audio here.
+You can sign up for our free resources and listen to the pregnancy sickness audio here.
 We sometimes forget how powerfully the mind affects the body, and this is an example of how thankful we can be that this is the case.

 What is the difference between normal pregnancy sickness and hyperemesis gravidarum?